Or maybe a multi-pitch climbing course?

 Base level – indoor top-rope and bouldering.
 We strongly recommend trying climbing first at the indoor climbing wall

-Sport climbing is a form of rock climbing that relies on permanent anchors (bolts or spits) fixed to the rock for protection against the fall.
+Definition: This is a form of rock climbing that relies on permanent anchors (bolts or spits) fixed to the rock for protection against the fall.
 This is the most common way people climb outdoor.

-Traditional climbing or trad climbing is a style of rock climbing in which climbers place all gear required to protect against falls during a climb and remove it when a route is completed.
-Is often regarded as the best way of climbing as there is no fixed anchor gear and protection.
-Experience needed: This is a more advanced level course.
-Some experience of outdoor climbing, the ability to lead and belay on bolted climbing routes is very useful if not essential.
+Definition: Sometimes called short “trad” climbing is a style of rock climbing in which climbers place all gear required to protect against falls during a climb and remove it when a route is completed.
+It is often regarded as the best way of climbing as there is no fixed anchor gear and protection so you leave no trace.

-Winter mountaineering is the type of advanced trekking in which mountaineers climb or scramble easy grade mountain terrain in winter condition, using crampons and ice axe and occasionally rope.
+Definition: This is the type of advanced trekking in which mountaineers climb or scramble easy grade mountain terrain in winter condition, using crampons and ice axe and occasionally rope.
 They need to have a very good level of navigation skills and avalanche awareness as terrain usually is challenging.
 If there is a glacier they need a special set of skills to move safely on this terrain.

-Winter climbing is a style of mountain climbing which combines and makes use of trad and multi-pitch climbing skills in winter condition.
-Climbers will encounter ice, snow, rocks and difficult conditions during ascent and they will need to place special protection, use crampons and ice axes to ascend the route.
+Definition: This is a style of mountain climbing that combines and makes use of trad and multi-pitch climbing skills in winter conditions.
+Climbers will encounter ice, snow, rocks, and difficult conditions during ascent and they will need to place special protection, use crampons and ice axes to ascend the route.

 Experience needed: This is a high-level course.
 Winter mountaineering, the multi-pitch trad climbing experience is essential.
 A good fitness level is required.
 You must have proper winter boots and clothes.